marios-zindilis/website-sources/posts/linux-disk-performance-benchmarking/index.md

 ---
 title: Disk Performance Benchmarking in Linux
-Description: How to do disk performance benchmarks in Linux
+description: How to do disk performance benchmarks in Linux
 first-published: 2013-11-14
 last-modified: 2014-02-04
 ---